How to inject Wegovy

 How many doses are in a Wegovy pen?

-Wegovy weekly dose chart to follow for your injections
+Wegovy weekly dose chart from starting dose to highest available dose

 How to inject: Using the Wegovy pen